Claim for your employees' wages through the Coronavirus Job Retention Scheme

 - Payroll/employee number for the furloughed employees (optional)

-- your Self Assessment Unique Taxpayer Reference or Corporation Tax Unique Taxpayer Reference or Company Registration Number
+- your Self Assessment Unique Taxpayer Reference, Corporation Tax Unique Taxpayer Reference, Company Registration Number or Employer Name (as appropriate)

 - the claim period (start and end date)